vigaash23/reddit-spectra/README.md

 Primary: *What are the predominant topics discussed in the comments of the most polarized subreddits, and to what extent do these align with the subreddit's title/description versus reflecting political views?*
 > Additional Questions
 > - How does the identified topic distribution vary between the most polarized subreddits on the left and right sides of the political spectrum?
-> - Are the topics driving polarization on Reddit temporally aligned with external events, and if so, how does this temporal alignment manifest in the comments of the most polarized subreddits?